 Add LocalBusiness and Organisation schema (and validate it)

 Validation matters.
 Use Google’s Rich Results Test after publishing schema changes.
-See Rich Results Test.

 LocalBusiness JSON-LD starter template (replace placeholders and keep aligned with visible page text):